-Santee-Wateree would like to welcome Mr. Jeff Ham as our Interim Executive Director.
+Santee-Wateree would like to welcome Mr. Jeff Ham as our new Executive Director.
 Mr Ham, a 27-year veteran of SCDMH, has worked in various capacities at the Department, including the SC State Hospital, the Crafts-Farrow Hospital and, since 2006, as a program manager and assistant to the deputy director of Community Mental Health Services.
 As such, he assists in overseeing the day-to-day operations for SCDMH's 17 community mental health centers and 60 clinics.
-He will continue to act in this capacity during his tenure as interim director of SWCMHC.

 Hailing from Athens, Greece, Medical Director Dr. Dehlinger graduated from Temple Medical School and completed her residency at the Temple Psychiatry Residency Program in Philadelphia, PA.
 She decided to specialize in Psychiatry during her residency because she realized she is more drawn to healing mental illnesses than physical disease.
 She brings to the table extensive psychiatric experience in the public and private sectors and has been Board certified in Psychiatry/Neurology since 1994.
 Dr. Dehlinger derives satisfaction from both the clinical and administrative duties of medical director.
 She said, "On the clinical side you affect the patient you see, but on the administrative side you can affect even those you don't personally see.
 You influence a much wider scope.
 I want to make changes to give the best possible care to our clients."
 Dr. Dehlinger is concerned with all aspects of the Center, including how clients are greeted at the front desk.
 It is her goal that every client has a positive experience at SWMHC.
 She meets with staff and community partners, reviews surveys and comments, and tries to address and resolve all issues quickly.
 "I think it’s important to increase communication with all agencies in the healthcare system.
 We are only as strong as our weakest link," she said.
 She hopes to recruit psychiatrists from the Medical University of South Carolina and the University of South Carolina residency programs, who will stay at SWMHC long term.
 When asked what drives her she said, "My father raised me to do the best I can, no matter what I do or where I work.
 He gave great advice."